khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Tradier](https://user-images.githubusercontent.com/46355364/207829178-a8bba770-f2ea-4480-b28e-efd81cf30980.png)

 Click on, "Open Account", to start the sign-up process.
 After the account has been setup, navigate to [Tradier Broker Dash](https://dash.tradier.com/login?redirect=settings.api) and create the application.
-Request a sandbox access token, and enter this key into the OpenBB Terminal with:
+Request a sandbox access token, and enter this key into the Finance Analysis with:

 ```console
 /keys/tradier REPLACE_WITH_KEY